cafloyd/early-career/docs/career-dev/layoffs.md

 # ❌ Layoffs

+If you've been impacted by layoffs or suspect you might be soon, I hope the resources here are helpful to you.
+Please do your best to also make sure you're taking care of yourself.

 ## Checklists

 - [Laid Off or Let Go Checklist](https://0sulml7kjpu.typeform.com/to/sf92yLdt) - This resource is from [Never Search Alone](https://www.neversearchalone.org/) which is a book and community that I've heard great things about and would consider looking into.